AhmedSherifAbdelaty/-Document-Conversion/README.md

 ## Architecture
 The application consists of two microservices:
-1. **doc-conversion**: Responsible for all business logic.
+1. **doc-conversion**: Responsible for all business logic runs on port 8080.
-2. **document-conversion-gateway**: Serves as an entry point to doc-conversion and handles rate-limiting.
+2. **document-conversion-gateway**: Serves as an entry point to doc-conversion and handles rate-limiting runs on port 8082.

 ### Design Principles
 Assuming the conversion from Word to any type uses the `DocumentConverter` interface, it is easy to implement and write the logic of any conversion type from WORD in a separate class.
 This design preserves the Open/Closed Principle and Single Responsibility Principle of SOLID principles.
 Additionally, it adheres to the Interface Segregation Principle.
 To add a new conversion type, simply include it in the map, making the code dynamic for multiple conversion types.